How Dentists Keep Patients Safe from Infectious Diseases

 According to the(OSHA), infectious diseases can spread by:

-- Droplets: someone coughs or sneezes in your face, saliva spatters from a patient’s mouth during suctioning.
+- Droplets: Someone coughs or sneezes in your face.
+Saliva spatters from a patient’s mouth during suctioning.

 What Do Dentists Do to Keep Patients Safe?

-It’s important that dentists know their sterilizer is always working properly.
-For example, the sterilizer needs to reach a specific temperature so any trace of infection is destroyed.
+Dentists and their staff use a machine to sterilize dental instruments before each use.
+As such, it's vital that dentists know that their sterilizer is always working as intended.
+For example, the sterilizer needs to reach a specific temperature to destroy infection.

 The industry standard is to test the sterilizer once a week to make sure it’s still working as it should.